-There are a lot of resources out there, but it can be hard knowing which Bible to choose and what tools you actually need vs. which ones are just fluff.
+There are a lot of resources out there, but it can be hard knowing which Bible to choose (not all translations are created equal) and what tools you actually need vs. ones that are just fluff.

 Here are my personal favorite recommendations for what to use while studying the Bible.